Use cases

 Not those.

 HardenedOS isn't for everyone.
-It's for people whose phone is part of a threat surface they have to defend — by law, by contract, or by mortal stakes.
-Six customer profiles, the threats they're up against, and what HardenedOS actually does about them.
+It's for organizations whose Android fleet is part of a threat surface they have to defend — by law, by contract, or by mortal stakes.
+Six customer profiles, the threats they're up against, and what the HardenedOS MDM / UEM platform actually does about them — on any Android Enterprise device.

 For agencies that need to know which device is in the field.